neochen1231/stroke-acupuncture-ml/README.md

 # Stroke Recovery Prediction with Machine Learning

 This repository contains a machine learning model for predicting NIHSS score at discharge in stroke patients following acupuncture-based traditional therapy ("Xingnao Kaiqiao").
-The model was trained using real-world clinical data collected from 552 patients over six years at *** Hospital.
+The model was trained using real-world clinical data collected from 552 patients over six years at Chinese Medicine Hospital of Changji Hui Autonomous Prefecture.

 ## Project Overview